Skiffy106/color-highlighter-css-hsl-variables/README.md

 # color-highlighter-css-hsl-variables

-This is a lightweight, opensource soultion for providing color picking for css vaiables in the hsl format
+This is a lightweight, **Open Source** soultion for providing color picking for css vaiables in the hsl format

 ## Features